Annulment: Catholicism

 Although an annulment is thus a declaration that "the marriage never existed", the Church recognizes that the relationship was a putative marriage, which gives rise to "natural obligations".
 In canon law, children conceived or born of either a valid or a putative marriage are considered legitimate, and illegitimate children are legitimized by a putative marriage of their parents, as by a valid marriage.

 Certain conditions are necessary for the marriage contract to be valid in canon law.
 Lack of any of these conditions makes a marriage invalid and constitutes legal grounds for a declaration of nullity.
 Accordingly, apart from the question of diriment impediments dealt with below, there is a fourfold classification of contractual defects: defect of form, defect of contract, defect of willingness, defect of capacity.
 For annulment, proof is required of the existence of one of these defects, since canon law presumes all marriages are valid until proven otherwise.

 Canon law stipulates canonical impediments to marriage.
 A diriment impediment prevents a marriage from being validly contracted at all and renders the union a putative marriage, while a prohibitory impediment renders a marriage valid but not licit.
 The union resulting is called a putative marriage.
 An invalid marriage may be subsequently convalidated, either by simple convalidation (renewal of consent that replaces invalid consent) or by sanatio in radice ("healing in the root", the retroactive dispensation from a diriment impediment).
-Some impediments may be dispensed from, while those de jure divino (of divine law) may not be dispensed.
+Some impediments may be dispensed with, while those de jure divino (of divine law) may not be dispensed with.

 In some countries, such as Italy, in which Catholic Church marriages are automatically transcribed to the civil records, a Church declaration of nullity may be granted the exequatur and treated as the equivalent of a civil divorce.